starknet-io/starknet.js/www/guides/L1message.md

     /**
 ```
-You have to pay in the L1 an extra fee when invoking `sendMessageToL2` (of course with the L1 fee TOKEN), to pay the L2 part of the messaging mechanism.
+You have to pay in the L1 an extra fee when invoking `sendMessageToL2` (of course paid with the L1 fee TOKEN), to pay the L2 part of the messaging mechanism.
 You can estimate this fee with this function :
 ```typescript
 import { SequencerProvider } from "starknet";
 const provider = new SequencerProvider({ baseUrl: "https://alpha4.starknet.io" }); // for testnet 1